 - How are you handling your expired DEA Controlled pharmaceuticals?
 Do you keep inventory and verify the accuracy of the DEA Form 222 provided from the reverse distributor – which documents the processes for returning. expired product, reverse distributors, and how expired products are picked up and transported?

-- Are you storing your pharmaceutical waste properly?
+- Are you storing your pharma waste properly?
 That means tracking the volumes generated and stored based on whether you’re a small quantity generator, large quantity generator, or a conditionally exempt small quantity generator (Very small quantity generator).
 Do you know the difference between the three?

 LQGs: generate over 1,000kg/month of hazardous waste and over 1kg/month of acute hazardous waste (p listed).